chris0x42/SlimMessageBus/docs/intro.md

 mbb.Consume<Message>(x => x
   .Topic("topic")
   .WithConsumer<TConsumer>()
-  .Instances(1)
 );

 // AnotherConsumer will be resolved from the root DI scope for each message mbb.Consume<Message2>(x => x
   .Topic("topic2")
   .WithConsumer<TConsumer2>()
-  .Instances(1)
   .PerMessageScopeEnabled(false) // override the default setting
 );
 ```

 > Per-message scope is enabled by default, which should work for most scenarios.

-For more advanced scenarios (third-party plugins) the SMB runtime provides a static accessor `MessageScope.Current` which allows to get ahold of the currently running message scope.
+For more advanced scenarios (third-party plugins) the SMB runtime provides a static accessor `MessageScope.Current` which allows to get ahold of the message scope for the currently running consumer instance.

 #### Concurrently processed messages